 In 1883, Barney Kroger invested his life savings of $372 to open a grocery store at 66 Pearl Street in downtown Cincinnati.
 The son of a merchant, he ran his business with a simple motto: “Be particular.
 Never sell anything you would not want yourself.”

-It was a credo that would serve The Kroger Co. well over the next 120+ years as the supermarket business evolved into a variety of formats aimed at satisfying the ever-changing needs of shoppers.
-With nearly 2,500 stores in 31 states under two dozen banners and annual sales of more than $70 billion, Kroger today ranks as one of the nation’s largest retailers.
+It was a credo that would serve The Kroger Co. well over the next 130 years as the supermarket business evolved into a variety of formats aimed at satisfying the ever-changing needs of shoppers.

 Mr. Kroger also spied the promise of increasing his income by manufacturing the products he sold.
 It began in that first Kroger store on Pearl St. When farmers came to town with their produce, he bought far more cabbage than he could expect his customers to buy.
 He took the cabbage home to his mother who, following her favorite recipe, turned it into tangy sauerkraut that proved hugely popular with his German customers.

 The manufacturing effort born in that back room was the beginning of what is today one of the largest food manufacturing businesses in America.
-Kroger operates 40 food processing facilities that make thousands of products ranging from bread, cookies and milk to soda pop, ice cream and peanut butter.
-Nearly half of the 14,400 private-label items found in the company’s stores today are made at one of these manufacturing plants.
-These “corporate brands” today account for an impressive 26% of the grocery dollar sales at Kroger, providing the company with a huge strategic advantage.
+Kroger operates 38 food manufacturing facilities that make thousands of products ranging from bread, cookies and milk to soda pop, ice cream and peanut butter.
+About 40% of private-label items found in the company’s stores today are made at one of Kroger’s manufacturing plants.
+These Corporate Brands today account for an impressive 26% of Kroger’s total store dollar sales, providing the company with a significant strategic advantage.

 The biggest merger in Kroger’s history came in 1999, when the company teamed up with Fred Meyer, Inc. in a $13 billion deal that created a supermarket chain with the broadest geographic coverage and widest variety of formats in the food retailing industry.
 The merger also enabled Kroger to generate huge economies of scale in purchasing, manufacturing, information systems and logistics.
 In an era when many larger mergers failed, the success of the Kroger-Fred Meyer merger stands out.

 Today Kroger offers a store format for nearly every kind of shopper.
-Our formats include supermarkets, multi-department stores, price-impact warehouse stores, convenience and fine jewelry stores.
+Our formats include supermarkets, multi-department stores, Marketplace stores, price-impact stores, convenience and fine jewelry stores.

-With dozens of manufacturing facilities and distribution centers around the country, Kroger also has one of the largest privately owned truck fleets in the country.
-Trucks moving merchandise and supplies among our stores, warehouses and manufacturing plants log more than 100 million miles annually.
+With dozens of manufacturing facilities and distribution centers around the country, Kroger also has one of the largest privately-owned truck fleets in the country.
+Trucks moving merchandise and supplies among our stores, warehouses and manufacturing plants log nearly 329 million miles annually.